“My Medicines” ... This Brochure Can be a Lifesaver

 My Medicines, which is available in 14 languages, is part of an outreach initiative called “Take Time to Care” (TTTC), which was launched by OWH in 1998 to provide reliable, science-based health information.
 Millions of My Medicine brochures have been distributed since the program’s launch.

-OWH now offers more than 50 easy-to-read publications that include fact sheets and medication guides.
-The following free materials, which are also available in many languages, can be downloaded here.
+OWH now offers more than 40 easy-to-read publications that include fact sheets and medication booklets.
+These free materials are also available in many languages and can be downloaded at www.fda.gov/womenshealthpubs.

 This article appears on FDA’s Consumer Updates page, which features the latest on all FDA-regulated products.